 client_id={client_id}&client_secret={client_secret}&grant_type=client_credentials

-API V2 — uses a dynamic singing key whose corresponding public key can be retrieved from Sentinel's well-known JWKS endpoint:
+API V2 — uses a dynamic signing key whose corresponding public key can be retrieved from Sentinel's well-known JWKS endpoint:

 https://{sentinel_service_domain}/sentinel/well-known/jwks